dapr/docs/daprdocs/content/en/docs/operations/troubleshooting/common_issues.md

 ---
-title: "Common Issues"
+title: "Common issues when running Dapr"
 linkTitle: "Common Issues"
 weight: 1000
+description: "Common issues and problems faced when running Dapr applications"
 ---

-This section will walk you through some common issues and problems.

-### I don't see the Dapr sidecar injected to my pod
+## I don't see the Dapr sidecar injected to my pod

 There could be several reasons to why a sidecar will not be injected into a pod.
 First, check your Deployment or Pod YAML file, and check that you have the following annotations in the right place: